 Fix “bun: command not found” on Ubuntu

 This error means your shell cannot find the bun binary.
-The install script adds PATH entries to ~/.bashrc, but those changes only apply to new shell sessions.
-Reload your configuration or open a new terminal.
+Reload the shell file the installer updated, or open a new terminal.

 source ~/.bashrc